justincoh/npmTracker/README.md

 npmTracker - Tracking downloads for npm modules
 ---
-I couldn't find a node package statistics page I liked, so I built one [here].
+I couldn't find a node package statistics page I liked, so I built one [here] (with node, of course).
 Thanks to the fine folks at [npm], the data is easy to get to.

 The page is pretty minimal at the moment, but I'm working on extensions: